OPCFoundation/UA-IIoT-StarterKit/docs/models/README.md

-﻿## OPC UA IoT Starter Kit – Information Models
+﻿## OPC UA IoT StarterKit – Information Models
 ### Overview
 This page describes the information models exposed by the publisher and the OPC Server which is part of the publisher.